-- Remote offices and mobile workforce: If your company has multiple offices or a large mobile workforce, on premise software can introduce new challenges in providing access to these remote employees.
-Additional network or carrier services must be included, increasing the operational costs and overall complexity for the Company.
+- Remote offices and mobile workforce: If your company has multiple offices or a large mobile workforce, on-premises software can introduce new challenges in providing access to these remote employees.
+Additional network or carrier services must be included, increasing the operational costs and overall complexity for the company.

 Do You Have to Choose One or the Other?

 One major trend in a variety of industries is the use of hybrid systems that utilize both cloud and on-premises solutions.
 This means you don’t have to be exclusive with your usage of on-premises or cloud-based systems.
 Instead, you can use both for the most appropriate needs.
 For example, you might have some in-house servers for the most important data, while having day-to-day data in a cloud so all your employees can access it quickly.

 Find the Right Solution With Morefield Communications